S3 minIO (Optional)

 - STORAGE_S3_BUCKET_NAME=relution

-The process can be monitored with the following command:
+You can monitor the copying process with the following command:

 docker logs -f docker_relution